MATERIAL SAFETY DATA SHEET

 Preparation Date: July 19, 2002

 Comments: The information in the Material Safety Data Sheet is offered for your consideration and guidance when exposed to this product.
-All Power Battery, expressly disclaims all expressed or implied warranties and assumes no responsibilities for the accuracy or completeness of the data contained herein.
+SOTA BATTERY CANADA, expressly disclaims all expressed or implied warranties and assumes no responsibilities for the accuracy or completeness of the data contained herein.
 The data in this MSDS does not apply to use with any other product or in any other process.

 Revisions: Revision 1